 Buying an espresso machine

-I probably don't need to tell you that espresso machine's aren't super cheap.
-While you could buy a stovetop unit (aka "moka pot") for as little as $20, I'm not going to be covering that on this page.
-Those things are inexpensive and uncomplicated, and don't make very good espresso anyway.
-Instead, I'll be focusing on those machines that require a cord.
+I probably don’t need to tell you that espresso machines aren’t super cheap.
+While you could buy a stovetop unit (aka “moka pot”) for as little as $20, I’m not going to be covering that on this page.
+Those things are inexpensive and uncomplicated, and don’t make very good espresso anyway.
+Instead, I’ll be focusing on those machines that require a cord and a bit more of an investment.

 But before you give up on the painful ordeal that is consumerism, consider how much you currently spend getting your fix in cafes.
 Wouldn't you rather support your habit with a reasonable initial investment and be able to slurp down espresso in the comfort of your own home?
 Of course you would.
 Read on.